Phantom5800/PhantomGamesBot/README.md

 Display the current game being played.

 ### !pb
 Get the streamer's personal best speedrun time for given game and category.
 If no category is specified and the streamer has runs in multiple categories, a list will be given instead.
-The game is taken directly automatically from twitch.
+The game is taken automatically from twitch.

 ```
 !pb {category}